 'e) At Land west of Linchfield, retain existing perimeter maturing plants and trees.
-The present planted landscape strip is an asset to be protected and enhanced into a 'walking corridor" and contribute towards the implementation of the Green Walk Project.'
+The present planted landscape strip is an asset to be protected and enhanced into a "walking corridor" and contribute towards the implementation of the Green Walk Project."

-Section 12 promotes the achievement of a green clean and safe environment and the Deepings Green Walk is a key part of its policies.
-In the light of consultation, Policy DNP12 Developing and Enhancing the local Green Infrastructure, has a revised policy for the DGW (NP Submission Draft 2020) that states:
+Chapter 12 promotes the achievement of a green clean and safe environment and the Deepings Green Walk is a key part of its policies.
+In the light of consultation, Policy DNP11 Green Infrastructure has a revised policy for the DGW (NP Submission Draft 2020) that states: